tekumara/notes/kube-concepts.md

 A `ClusterIP` type will expose the service internally.
 A ClusterIP is made routable within the cluster with iptables, and is not routable from outside the cluster.
 The name of a `ClusterIP` service will resolve to its IP address, and its fully qualified name includes the namespace as a domain.

-`NodePort` and `LoadBalancer` exposes the service externally. `LoadBalancer` will program an external cloud load balancer.
+`NodePort` and `LoadBalancer` exposes the service externally.
+Creating a NodePort will open that port on every node in your cluster and route from that port to your service.
+A `LoadBalancer` will map external IPs to services in the cluster.
+It is typically used to program an external cloud load balancer.

 An [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource configures an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) with a path-based/virtual host routing rule, and optional SSL/TLS termination.
 It can be used to expose HTTP/S routes from outside the cluster to services within the cluster.
 It does not expose non-HTTP/S protocols.